vsmottin/pSTL-Bench/PotentialBenchmarks.md

 * count sort implementation for_each vs parallel sort
 * count_if vs for_each
 * transform vs for_each
+* serial transform + reduce vs transform_reduce (idea to show you should not have "serial stops")

 The goal is to see is there a difference between writing the operation and managing the values by yourself or not.